These 5 Grants Were Created Specifically to Help Women Start Businesses

 If selected, you’ll win $15,000 and business exposure through #girlboss channels.

 Apply now to be eligible for this spring’s award.
 It’s free to apply, and you just need to enter the basics: name, contact information, a description of your project, the amount of money you need and an end goal.

 Each month, The Amber Grant‘s panel of judges grants a winner $2,000.
 Then, at the end of the year, one of the 12 monthly winners is eligible to win an additional $25,000.

 The nice thing about this grant is you don’t have to use corporate language or fancy synonyms.
 Judges look for passionate and heartfelt ideas and businesses — from dog walkers to scientific investors.

 Again, the application is straightforward: name, company and other basics.
 You just type a few sentences about your business, what you’d do with the money and any other comments you think will help set you apart.

 Note: there is a $15 application fee, but it’s totally worth it if you win.

-This yearly grant is offered only to women in the jewelry-making business.
-The application deadline for this year’s grant is August 1.
+This yearly Halstead Grant is offered only to women in the jewelry-making business.
+The application deadline is Aug.
+1.

 The winner receives $7,500 and a $1,000 shopping gift card to Halstead, which sells wholesale jewelry supplies.